benignware/schedulable/README.md

   acts_as_schedulable
 end
 ```
-This will add an association named 'schedule' that holds the schedule information.
+This will add an association to the model named 'schedule' which holds the schedule information.

 Now you're ready to setup form fields for the schedule association using the fields_for-form_helper.